fbpx ...

 Selecting the ideal retirement plan hinges on your unique circumstances and goals.
 Consider factors such as your expected income, tax implications, employer contributions, investment preferences, and retirement timeline.

 As a doctor, you’re presented with a wide array of opportunities and decisions to make when it comes to financial planning, especially as it pertains to workplace retirement plans.
-Having access to any combination of a 401(a), 401(k), 403(b), or 457(b) offers unique benefits & challenges in deciding how to utilize the plans that are available to you.
+Having access to any combination of a 401(a), 401(k), 403(b), 457(b), or Profit Sharing Plan offers unique benefits & challenges in deciding how to utilize the plans that are available to you.
 By understanding the distinctions between these plans and factoring in your financial goals, you can hopefully make more confident decisions on what path is a good fit for you individual financial situation.
 That being said, if you ever feel stuck or unsure if you’re making the right financial decisions or if your finances are aligned with what you prioritize in life, consider scheduling a consultation call with us to determine if Oread Wealth Partners can provide value in working toward your goals and objectives.

 Schedule Time Here